Everything you need to know about becoming and Doula and choosing a Doula training…

 I believe that to effectively hold space for birth means to also have a vital understanding of a much broader context and to reconnect us back with our rites of passage, with our bodies, with the earth and with each other.

-As I said earlier, I believe that some of the most powerful work that we do is outside of the event of birth itself; in fact, if we have done our job effectively, it is likely that our client will remember and reclaim their own innate power and not feel they even need us there at all.
 There are also SO many facets of this life journey that need rewilding, to detach from the stranglehold of patriarchal rule.
 I want you to immerse yourself in all of the possibilities, and find your place with the rest of us on the fringes.
-We are birthworkers but we may not attend many (if any) births because our work is still needed outside of that if we are going to actually see the revolution we are yearning for.
+We are birthworkers but at our core we are ultimately spaceholders.
+We may not attend many (if any) births because our work is still needed outside of that if we are going to actually see the revolution we are yearning for.

-This mentorship is open to those who have already undertaken a doula training, or anyone new to this work but it is by application only as it is intimate and places are strictly limited.
+The Embodied Spaceholder (TM) Mentorship and Mastermind is an immersive 6 month journey open to All spaceholders; those who have already undertaken a doula training, those who hold space in other areas, as well as potentially those new to this work but it is by application only as it is intimate, the energy needs to be in alignment, and places are strictly limited.

-Additionally, I have found Blessing, Ceremony & Circle Medicine to be immensely supportive to the phase of Matresence (the perinatal period) and thus offer the Blessing & Circle Medicine Facilitator Training for those who want to learn those skills alone to add to their current business or step into this impactful sacred work.
-This is especially potent work for birthworkers/doulas to add to their reportoire as it aids their connection with their clients while supporting their client to unravel fears and/or blocks before arriving at the birth altar.
+Additionally, I have found Blessing, Ceremony & Circle Medicine to not only be immensely supportive to the phase of Matresence (the perinatal period), but also are a wonderful addition to any doula/birthwork business.
+The Blessing & Circle Medicine Facilitator Training is for those who want to learn about, and feel confident in holding space for sacred circles and ceremonies either to add to their current business or to step into this impactful sacred work as a stand-alone offering.
+This is especially potent work for birthworkers/doulas to add to their repertoire as it aids their connection with their clients while supporting their client to unravel fears and/or blocks before arriving at the birth altar.
 This is the powerful work that is vital but outside of the event of birth itself.

 You can also purchase the eguides for circles & blessings at the link below: